 I love the New Year ... the freshness of what may be; the thought of infinite possibility; the idea that I am another year older.

-So, I'll leave y’all to have a good day, with a repost, and a little revision, of a previous New Years Day thoughts:
+So, I'll leave y’all to have a good day, with a repost, and a little revision, of previous New Year’s Day thoughts:

 If you don't believe that, just look around at all the sad, angry, lonely faces you pass on the street.
 Happiness is something you possess, that you give out, and get back.
 We're responsible for our own happiness, each and all of us; responsible to find it, to hold on to it; to nurture it and share it.

 Without happiness in ourselves, for being ourselves, how can we expect to live fully and completely.
-We suffer loss every day; I've had my share and, sad to say, I know there's more to come, but I feel happy in the memories I have of those who've gone on ahead.
+We suffer loss every day; I've had my share and, sad to say, I know there's more to come, but I feel happy in the memories I have of those who've gone on ahead, and happiness in what I still see and hear, feel and know, around me.

 I have learned, from my past, from my life, from living as an openly gay man, an unapologetically gay man, in this world, that it will get better.

-I have learned, from my Father the Teacher, never to stop learning and reading and speaking and, well, ranting; the more you learn, the more you grow, and understand, the more happiness you can accept.
+I have learned, from my Father the Teacher, never to stop studying and reading and speaking and, yes, even ranting; the more you learn, the more you grow, and understand, the more happiness you can accept.
+The world changes every single day and its up to us to change along with it.

 I have learned, from my Sister the Temper, to speak up; why sit quietly and just let things happen?
-Stand up and demand the things you want, the happiness you want.
-Don't settle.
+My sister never ever stood silently by; you never wondered where she stood on any subject because she told you where she stood.
+I learned to stand up and demand the things I wanted, the happiness I wanted.
+I learned not to settle for less.

-And so I’ll end with this tune, and this artist, Eva Cassidy, because it makes me happy ... and what a way to start a New Year.
+And so, I’ll end with this tune, Over the Rainbow, and this artist, Eva Cassidy, because it makes me happy …and what a way to start a New Year.